Category: Foodie Find

 San Antonio

 There are five Spanish colonial missions that make up the San Antonio Missions World Heritage site.
-We got to visit three of them and the boys earned another badge for their collection!
+We got to visit three of them during this visit and the boys earned another badge for their collection!

 I was surprised by the number of people visiting this mission.
 I stood in this spot for what felt like an hour waiting for the front of the mission to clear some so that there wasn’t a huge gaggle of people in my picture.